wh-xu/chisel-simd-permutation/README.md

 This runs the Chisel generator and outputs Verilog files to the `generated/` directory.

 ### Run Tests
-To run the test suite:
+To run the Verilator testbench:
 ```bash
 make test
 ```